 Increasing productivity: By connecting smallholders with credit, it enables them to expand and leverage economies of scale to increase agricultural yield.

-Reducing risks: The PrSW will launch financial products such as first loss cover and weather insurance to manage these risks.
+Reducing risks: The PrSW launched financial products such as first loss cover and weather insurance to manage these risks.
 It will also invest in micro, small, and medium-sized enterprises (MSMEs) funds to increase their ability to invest in MSMEs in riskier sectors that cannot attract investment capital through traditional channels.

 Types of Financing